omonroy20/NFL_defenses/README.md

 # NFL_defenses
 Less of a coding project and more of a writing one.
-I just use stats to briefly explain the history of some of the best defenses the NFL ever had and also categorize them by certain aspect of  a defense.
+I just use R's powerful dplyr library to query the stats I want to see so I can give commentary on some of the best defenses the NFL ever had and also categorize them by certain aspects of  a defense.
 Special thanks to The Football Databases for the data.